 - Evidence of alcohol use, such as red eyes, the smell of alcohol on your child’s breath, slurred speech, or inability to concentrate.

 Treatment is available in several forms.
-It may require individual or group counseling, an inpatient or residential treatment program (where your child lives until he or she has completed treatment), outpatient treatment (where your child leaves the house for treatment and returns home each day), hospital programs, medicine to reduce alcohol cravings, ongoing recovery support programs, and peer supports.
+It may require individual or group counseling, or an inpatient or residential treatment program (where your child lives until he or she has completed treatment).
+There are also outpatient treatment plans (where your child leaves the house for treatment and returns home each day), hospital programs, medicine to reduce alcohol cravings, ongoing recovery support programs, and peer supports.
 Ask your doctor which one or combined treatment is right for your child.

 Questions for your doctor

 - If I suspect my child has been drinking, how do I know if my child is abusing alcohol or if it is a one-time thing?